nlindenau/GCP-feline-flavors/episodes/ep-01-static-page/README.md

 # 🐾 Special treats 🐾

 - Files can change.
 When you would update any of the files, the old file is practically lost in Cloud Storage.
 To preserve older versions of the file, you can use a Cloud Storage feature called [versioning](https://cloud.google.com/storage/docs/object-versioning).
-Try enabling versioning on our bucket, by modifying the `storage.tf` file - you will need to add a (versioning block)[https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_bucket#nested_versioning] to the `fancy-feline-deli-static-page` resource.
+Try enabling versioning on our bucket, by modifying the `storage.tf` file - you will need to add a (versioning block)[https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_bucket#nested_versioning] to the `feline-flavors-deli-static-page` resource.
 Reapply the Terraform configuration.
 Modify either `cat.jpg` or `index.html` file, reapply the Terraform configuration, and explore the Google Cloud Platform console to see what happened!
 - You can learn more about Cloud Storage [here](https://cloud.google.com/storage?hl=en).

 # Disclaimers